syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 ### Add Color bar to the surface chart

-The following code example illustrate how to add color bar to the surface chart
+The following code example illustrates how to add color bar to the surface chart

 {% highlight xml %}